Maluscat/Maluscat/README.md

 [GitLab 🦊](https://gitlab.com/Maluscat) and [GitHub 🐙](https://github.com/Maluscat).

 ## Projects
-Coding is my main pastime – I love building cool stuff and constantly improving my skills.
-The majority of my projects have evolved from one another, creating my own little code ecosystem that I sink a lot of time into.
+Coding is my main pastime - I love building cool stuff and improving my skills.
+The majority of my projects have evolved from one another, resulting in my own little code ecosystem that I sink a lot of time into.
 I maintain some neat libraries and have built various web projects, all with a focus on being configurable, modular and easy to use.

 **Legend:**<br>